DDieterich/WikiBasedIssues/README.md

         * (Converts JSON file data to Wiki Based Issues.)
 1. To create the Issue Summary Report Wiki Page
     * Open a BASH shell
-    * "cd" to the root level of the Wiki Repository.
+    * "cd" to the root level of the (cloned) Wiki Repository.
     * Run: "WikiBasedIssues/create_issues_summary.sh".
 1. (One Time Only) Add `[Issues Summary](Z-Issues-Summary)` to Wiki Home Page.
-1. Stage-Commit-Push
+1. Stage-Commit-Push the (cloned) Wiki Repository
 1. Review results on GitHub Wiki
 1. (optional) Add "pre-commit" trigger to Git client.
+    * Comfirm you are working in the (cloned) Wiki Repository.
     * Follow installation instructions in comments of "WikiBasedIssues/pre-commit_trigger.sh" file.

 ## Wiki Based Issue Format